aaron-grau/curic/sql/projects/url_shortener/README.md

 Users should be able to choose one of a set of predefined `TagTopic`s for links (news, sports, music, etc.).
 Since the relationship between `TagTopic`s and `URL`s is many-to-many.
 You'll need a join model like `Tagging`s.
 After you have created these models with the appropriate nullity and uniqueness constraints write a method, `TagTopic#popular_links`, that returns the 5 most visited links along with the number of times each link has been clicked.

-## Phase VI: Add more validations
+## Phase VI: Add a Custom Validations

-* Length of URL strings < 1024.
+*  Write a custom validation method `ShortenedUrl#no_spamming` that keeps users from submitting more than 5 urls in a single minute.

-* A custom validation that no more than 5 urls are submitted in the last minute by one user.
+* make sure `long_url` is actually a website - for us this means has at least one period and "https//", "http//" or "www.".
+If you know about regular expressions - feel free to use these, otherwise (STILL NEED TO WRITE MUNYO)

 ## Phase VII: Premium users